 New Year's resolutions - we all make them - everything from losing weight to working out more to being more productive.
 Some of us keep them, most of us don't.
-But if you make one resolution for a healthier new year in 2017, I ask you to consider a gut makeover for both yourself and your children.
+But if you make one resolution for a healthier new year, I ask you to consider a gut makeover for both yourself and your children.
 Taking control of your gut (a community of bacteria and other microbes living in your intestinal tract) could lead to major improvements in your mood and overall long-term health.

 The fact is that, as published in a recent New York Times article, "a diminished microbial ecosystem is believed to have consequences that extend far beyond the intestinal tract, affecting everything from allergies and inflammation, metabolic diseases like diabetes and obesity, even mental health conditions like depression and anxiety."
 For parents of children on the spectrum and others with various mitochondrial disorders and metobolic issues, taking the steps to alter our microbiome's and those of our children is that much more important.

 Taking charge of your gut is no easy task and there is no telling how long it might take especially if your bacterial community has been shaped by a daily diet of processed foods, saturated fats and sugar.
 However, I guarantee that taking the time to cultivate good bacteria in your system, will traslate to more stable, more resilient mood as well as improve your overall health and wellbeing.

 Ready to accept the challenge?
 Start improving gut health today by making these dietary and lifestyle changes: